Alipsa/matrix/readme.md

 A Matrix is a grid with a header and where each column type is defined.
 In some ways you can think of it as an in-memory ResultSet.

-A Matrix is created using one of the static create methods in Matrix.
+A Matrix is created using the builder.

 ### Creating from groovy code:
 ```groovy